SANDEEPNEGI07/Demo.repo/README.md

-# first time on github
+# first time on github!

 hello i'm Sandeep Singh using GIT for the first time